PDrifting/CBookDraft/book.markdown

    [7]         Generation of Executable
 ```

-1. Source File - Main file that contains the syntax of your program.
+1. Source File - Main file containing your program's syntax.

 2. Pre-processor - It strips out comments from the sources.
 Fetches header files (.h) and executes macros.

 > -E will halt the compilation process and emit the pre-processor stage.

-3. Generation of Assembly - This is actually an intermediate stage generating assembly that can only be used by the GCC compiler.
+3. Generation of Assembly - This is an intermediate stage generating assembly that can only be used by the GCC compiler.
 The GNU Assembler that is part of GCC can build this file with some minor modifications.
 It is formatted in AT&T style vs. Intel which is generally easier to read.

 > -S will halt the compilation process and emit the intermediate assembly stage.